Sydney-Informatics-Hub/hello-nextflow/docs/day2/00_intro.md

 2. [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a tool for quality analysis of high throughput sequence data.
 You can think of it as a way to assess the quality of your data.
 3. [MultiQC](https://multiqc.info/) searches a given directory for analysis logs and compiles an HTML report for easy viewing.
 It's a general use tool, perfect for summarising the output from numerous bioinformatics tools.

+These tools will be run using Docker containers.
 We will not explore how the data and tools work further, and focus on how they should be implemented in a Nextflow workflow.

 ## 2.0.3 Pipeline structure and design

 ![](img/0.excalidraw.png)

-High level description (and diagram) of the workflow we're building, why its structured this way, inputs and outputs, etc.

-Additionally, will need a clear explanation of how we plan to work through the materials.
-Explaining the .nf files, building workflow in one file, how we will be running software (containers).
+The workflow we will build has four processes (discrete steps):

+1. `INDEX`
+2. `FASTQC`
+3. `QUANTIFICATION`
+4. `MULTIQC`

+Each section in the workshop focuses on implementing one process at a time.
+We will iteratively develop the workflow in a single `main.nf` file and lightly use a `nextflow.config` file for configuration.

-We will be following the `process` structure from Section 1.2:
+We will follow an ordered approach for each section building off the `process` structure from Section 1.2:

 ```groovy
 process < name > {